Home > Blog > How to Say Goodbye to Your Extraordinary Guide Dog (+ 3 Self-Care Tips)

 How to Say Goodbye to Your Extraordinary Guide Dog (+ 3 Self-Care Tips)

-Sad stick figure holding heart and leash with guide dog
+Disability Writer stick figure Lilly holding a heart and leash with guide dog

 You look at your harness, the disused leash, the empty dog bed.
 And, you think back to the first time you met.